storj/docs/app/(docs)/dcs/objects/page.md

 ### Extending Retention Period

 Retention periods can only be extended, not reduced.
-The Storj Console currently doesn't allow to remove it.
+The Storj Console currently doesn't allow removal of retention periods in Governance Mode - see below for S3 usage to perform this action.

 {% tabs %}